labour law

 Elements of Labour Law

 • In our country, general legislation considers individuals as citizens but labour legislation considers them as workers.
 For a very long time, the labourers have faced unjust situations.
-In order to safeguard their interests and demand labour legislation is entirely bent towards them, it doesn’t think of general justice it thinks of social justice.
+To safeguard their interests and demands labour legislation is entirely bent towards them, it doesn’t think of general justice it thinks of social justice.
 It is completely designed for the labourers.

 • Labour legislation is focused on the problems that arise in the work environment of the workmen which include the number of hours of working, wages provided, industrial disputes, and working conditions of the people.
 Labour legislation is mainly targeted toward workers and employers; others are least affected by labour legislation.